 Rhode Island Energy proposed changing the Daily Dispatch incentive level to match neighboring programs.
 Those neighboring programs demonstrate that the level of willingness to accept for program participation is lower, so reducing incentive levels serves to reduce total program costs for customers.
-In 2024-2026 specifically, incentives will be reduced from \$300 to \$275 per kilowatt reduced on average during peak events. commitments made to customers enrolled in the program with a Commitment Letter during or prior to the 2023 ConnectedSolutions' season.
+In 2024-2026 specifically, incentives will be reduced from \$300 to \$275 per kilowatt reduced on average during peak events.
+Additionally, negative event performances will be included in the average calculation of overall season performance.